mothmind/Stationeers-RealisticSaferAtmospherics/README.md

 ### Pressure Differential Caps

-In reality, it takes more and more energy to pump gasses from a lower to higher pressure.
+In real life, it takes more and more energy to pump gasses from a lower to higher pressure.
 The higher the differential, the more torque your pump needs in order to continue operating at full speed.

 By default, every device in Stationeers is capable of generating effectively infinite pressure differentials with no cost to energy or efficiency.
 This introduces serious gameplay and design problems, such as the fact that an uncontrolled volume pump or gas mixer, given enough input gas, will inevitably burst its output network.